General Festival Terms & Conditions

-8. PRIZES – A category of Very Good or above is required for the award of a trophy or prize.
+8. PRIZES – A category of Very Good or above is required for the award of a trophy.
+MAJOR CASH PRIZES WILL ONLY BE AWARDED IF A PERFORMANCE IS IN THE DISTINCTION OR OUTSTANDING CATEGORY.
 Gold medals are awarded to the first placed performer in each class if at least a Very Good category is achieved, with Silver and Bronze to the 2nd and 3rd placed performers, provided there are 5 entrants or more in the class.
 Medals are not awarded to those over 21 years of age.

-13. THE USE OF CAMERAS (VIDEO, STILL, PHONE, TABLETS ) AND OTHER RECORDING EQUIPMENT IS NOT PERMITTED due to copyright and Child Safe Guarding issues, especially during the performances.
-Some AUTHORISED PHOTOGRAPHY MAY BE ALLOWED DURING THE PRESENTATIONS BY Festival officials.
+12. THE USE OF CAMERAS (VIDEO, STILL, PHONE, TABLETS ) AND OTHER RECORDING EQUIPMENT IS NOT PERMITTED due to copyright and Child Safe Guarding issues, especially during the performances.
+Some AUTHORISED PHOTOGRAPHY MAY BE ALLOWED DURING THE PRESENTATIONS BY FESTIVAL OFFICIALS.
 Where parents/guardians/carers do not wish photos to be taken at all, then the responsible adult attending should ensure that their child/pupil/vulnerable adult is not included in official authorised photos.

 All attending the Festival are advised to take special care of handbags, musical instruments & cases, music, costumes, disc players, etc.

-15. ADMISSION -The Festival retains the right to refuse admission to any session without giving a reason.
+14. ADMISSION - The general public is admitted to all sessions at a cost of £3 per session or £5 for a whole day.
+(Concessions available).
+The Festival retains the right to refuse admission to any session without giving a reason.